ukwenyam/My_resume/README.md

 * To begin, you'll need a markdown editor on your computer to edit your resume in.
  *  A great example of a markdown editor is Atom.
+* You'll also need a resume edited in markdown, you will need some experience in markdown to edit your resume in markdown.
+[Click here](https://www.markdowntutorial.com/) for a quick tutorial to get you equiped with all the markdown skills you would need for the purpose of this project.

 * You'll also need a Github account.